marekceglowski/DiscordGroupCritter/README.md

 Admin Commands:

 - `!next` - moves the queue up one spot and displays a link to the submission
-- `!currentfeedback` - shows a list of all feedback given to the current queue submission
+- `!info` - shows a list of all feedback given to the current queue submission

 Database Structure can be found here: